Mechanized minds: AI's hidden impact on human thought - Big Think

 ZEN FROM THE PERSPECTIVE OF QUANTUM MECHANICS - 1

-Quantum Mechanics has a reputation for being 'strange' or 'weird', but is it really so?
+Quantum mechanics has a reputation for being 'strange' or 'weird,' but is it really?
 I reckon the reason why some find it 'strange' is because they've got hold of the wrong idea of time.

-I want to make it clear that I'm by no means a physicist, but through my Zen practice I've started to suspect that consciousness has quantum nature and that Einstein's idea of time (that the world is predetermined; now's just an illusion, and there's no place for free will) is wrong.
+Let me make it clear: I'm by no means a physicist, but through my Zen practice, I've started to suspect that consciousness has a quantum nature and that Einstein's idea of time (that the world is predetermined; now is just an illusion, and there's no place for free will) is wrong.

-This cloud of all possible states is called the wave function of the photon, or in other terms, the wave function describes the probability distribution of finding the particle in various states.
-You can say that it's the wave function of the photon is going simultaneously through the slits, and this brings us to the concept of quantum superposition.
+This cloud of all possible states is called the wave function of the photon; i.e., a wave function describes the probability distribution of finding a particle in various states.
+So you can say that it's the wave function of the photon is going simultaneously through the slits.

 Quantum particles can exist in multiple states simultaneously.
-A particle in a superposition state doesn't have a specific position, energy, or any other physical property until it's measured.
-Schrodinger's cat thought experiment illustrates how funny it would be if such a phenomenon existed in our macroscopic world.
-(Otherwise, if Quantum Mechanics applied to a cat, it would be described as a 'wave function' in a superposition of 'alive' and 'dead'.)
+A particle in a superposition state doesn't have a specific position, energy, or any other physical property until it' measured.
+Schrödinger's cat thought experiment illustrates how bizarre this would be in our macroscopic world.
+(Otherwise, if quantum mechanics applied to a cat, it would be described as a "wave function' in a superposition of 'alive' and 'dead.")

-It's impossible to simultaneously know the exact position and momentum of a particle; the more precisely you measure one, the less precise the measurement of the other becomes.
+3. Uncertainty Principle: It's impossible to know both the exact position and momentum of a particle simultaneously.
+The more precisely you measure one, the less precise the other becomes.

-Particles can be entangled, meaning the state of one particle instantly influences the state of another regardless of the distance separating them (Einstein called it 'spooky action at a distance').
-Thus, when you measure something about one particle in an entangled pair, you immediately know something about the other particle -- you can deduce the quantum state of its partner particle.
+Particles can be entangled, meaning the state of one particle instantly influences the state of another regardless of the distance separating them -- Einstein called it 'spooky action at a distance'.
+Thus, when you measure something about one particle in an entangled pair, you immediately know something about the other particle—you can deduce its quantum state.
 (Funny enough, we can find something like this in folklore: she keeps his knife while he is away, and when the knife suddenly rusts, she knows something has happened to him.)

-When measured (when the particle becomes entangled with the external world, the measurement equipment, for example), the wave function collapses from its superposition of states (sum of states) into a single state.
-As was mentioned, entangled particles can retain some wave function's properties -- Einstein's spooky action at a distance -- but when a particle undergoes a more complex entanglement with its environment, its wave function collapses to a single possibility.
-This is why quantum phenomena absent in our macroscopic world: under normal circumstances, a quantum system would undergo rapid entanglement with many successive particles that make up the environment.
+When a particle in quantum state is measured (i.e., when it becomes entangled with the external world, the measurement equipment, for example), its wave function collapses from a superposition of states (sum of states) into a single state.
+As mentioned, entangled particles can retain some wave function's properties -- like Einstein's spooky action at a distance -- but when a particle undergoes a more complex entanglement with its environment, its wave function collapses to a single possibility.
+This is why quantum phenomena are absent in our macroscopic world: under normal circumstances, a quantum system would undergo rapid entanglement with many other particles that make up the environment.

 In 2011, there was a discussion on NPR's blog 13.7: Cosmos And Culture, and Stuart Kauffman came up with some interesting ideas*: 'reality consists of two Realms, the Possible and the Actual linked by quantum measurement 'process': The quantum world lies in the Possible, the classical world, in Actual; 'measurement' in his view is becoming.